-The GPP achieves these goals by compensating PHCSs through a value-based point methodology that awards points based on services provided and is designed to encourage primary and preventive care and the delivery of care in appropriate settings.
+The GPP achieves these goals by compensating PHCSs through a value-based methodology that awards points based on services provided and is designed to encourage primary and preventive care and the delivery of care in appropriate settings.
 Over the course of the waiver, the points attributed to high-value services, such as primary or preventive care delivered in an outpatient setting, has increased relative to the points attributed to services provided in an emergency room or inpatient setting.

-Importantly, the GPP also provides PHCSs with federal matching funds for a much wider range of services than was previously allowed under past waivers, including low-cost high-value services such as visits to a health coach, nutrition education, and email provider consultations.
+Importantly, the GPP also provides PHCSs with federal matching funds for additional low-cost high-value services such as visits to a health coach, nutrition education, and email provider consultations.
 In addition, under the GPP, PHCSs benefit from the greater predictability of funding, and a quarterly payment schedule, both of which are designed to facilitate PHCS planning for service delivery reform and other infrastructure investments.

-As discussed in Section 4 below, an independent evaluation of the GPP found that it has been successful in rewarding and incentivizing value-based cost-effective care, not volume of services, in care for the uninsured.
+As discussed in Section 4 below, an independent evaluation of the GPP found that it has been successful in rewarding and incentivizing value-based cost-effective care, rather than volume of services.
 For this reason, the state seeks federal approval to continue the GPP and the Safety Net Care Pool to December 31, 2021 as currently structured, to preserve and build on the delivery-system improvements achieved in the expiring waiver period.
 The program would continue the modification to the point values as outlined in Attachment FF of the Medi-Cal 2020 Special Terms and Conditions.
 Point thresholds would be established dependent on the final budget amounts.

-Section 3.3 - Advancing the DMC-ODS Program
+Section 3.5 - Advancing the DMC-ODS Program

 Medi-Cal has long provided coverage for some substance use disorder (SUD) treatment benefits through the state plan authorized Drug Medi-Cal program that the counties administered, but services were limited and quality was variable.
 To improve its SUD delivery system, the state created the Drug Medi-Cal Organized Delivery System (DMC-ODS) program under Section 1115 waiver authority to expand access to treatment and provide a greater continuum of high-quality, evidenced-based SUD treatment services.
-Since the DMC-ODS pilot program began in 2015, California counties have had the opportunity to provide their resident Medi-Cal beneficiaries with a range of evidence-based SUD treatment services not available under the Medi-Cal State Plan.
-To date, 37 of California's 58 counties have implemented DMC-ODS providing access to more than 90 percent of the Medi-Cal population statewide.
+Since the DMC-ODS pilot program began in 2015, California counties have had the opportunity to provide their resident Medi-Cal beneficiaries with a range of evidence-based SUD treatment services not available under the Medi-Cal state plan.
+To date, 37 of California's 58 counties have implemented DMC-ODS, providing access to 96 percent of the Medi-Cal population statewide.
+Although the program is not yet offered statewide, it has significantly expanded the availability of SUD services to the vast majority of the state's residents.
+DHCS intends to provide counties another opportunity to opt-in to participate in the DMC-ODS in hopes of promoting statewideness and providing access to the remaining 4% of the state's residents.